ant-cantu/fumbld-ai/README.md

 ## Getting Started

-This is a will be a web application.
+This will be a web application.

 ## Usage